comanezz/unicorn_attractor/README.md

 - Cart app
     - Tried to add more than 1 same feature into the cart at a time, error message is displayed if same feature is already added in the basket.
-    - Check to deleting an item from the cart.
-Item is removed.
+    - Check if deleting an item from the cart is possible.
+Item removed.

 - Checkout app
     - Check that the checkout page shows the right number of items selected.

 - Bugs / Features app
     - Try to upvotes and downvote the ticket.
-Make sure that it adds +1 to the vote section.
+Make sure that it adds +1/-1 to the vote section.
     - Try to add comments and replies.
 Which add +1 into the comments section everytime a comment or reply has been added.

 - Account app
-    - Make sure that the profile page shows correct information about user.
+    - Make sure that the profile page shows the correct information about the user.
     - Make sure that the profile page shows the numbers of tickets created by user.
     - Make sure that the user is able to reset his password.